 Usability and Durability – 3.5/5

-Can easily be manipulated with the simple addition of water, so “mistakes” can be corrected relatively easy.
+These can easily be manipulated with the simple addition of water, so “mistakes” can be corrected relatively easy.
 However, they do tend to dry quite quickly so a constant application of both water and new color may be necessary.
-The core is very soft and application is smooth and buttery.
+The core is very soft and color output is smooth and buttery.
 The soft core also helps to alleviate breakage and there are minimal complaints with having difficulty sharpening.
-The hexagonal core can also assist in gripping so there is good user control.
+The hexagonal core can also assist in gripping so there is a good user control.
 You can also layer these pretty well.
 But the fact that they do require a bit more effort due to the quick-drying issue makes them lose a few points in our eyes.

 Packaging and Presentation – 4/5